Knovour/json-web-crawler/README.md

         ['append', 'text'],               // => get + 'text'
         ['indexOf', 'text']               // => return number
         ['independent function'],         // like encodeURI, encodeURIComponent, unescape, etc...
+        // Due to lodash has the same name `escape` & `unescape` functions with different behavior,
+        // so both in pure js renamed to `encode` & `decode` here.
       ]
     },
     keyName2: {